Conduitry/defiler/API.md

 ### `refile(path)`

 Manually re-transform a file.
 This can be from a physical file or a generated once.
-Returns a promise to indicate when all processing is complete.
+Returns a `Promise` to indicate when all processing is complete.
 Re-transforming a physical file will use the version of it that was last read into memory.
 Re-transforming a generated file will call its generator again.

-Returns a promise to indicate when all processing is complete.
+Returns a `Promise` to indicate when all processing is complete.

 Typically, you would not need to call this directly, as it would be automatically handled by the dependencies registered by `use`.